rsplumber/Arch/README.md

 - Built for performance on .NET 9 with low memory overhead
 - Event‑first design with CAP integration

-More details and comparisons are available in `docs/TECHNICAL.md`.
+More details and comparisons are available in [Technical Overview](docs/TECHNICAL.md).

 ## Performance (summary)
 - High routing throughput and low lookup latency with in‑memory endpoint graph
 - Efficient resource usage with a small memory baseline
-- See benchmark details in `docs/TECHNICAL.md`
+- See benchmark details in [Technical Overview](docs/TECHNICAL.md)

 ## Deployment
 - Container‑friendly (Docker) and Kubernetes‑ready
-- See production notes and examples in `docs/SETUP.md`
+- See production notes and examples in [Setup Guide](docs/SETUP.md)

 ## Contributing
 Contributions are welcome.